12 Signs That You’re Borderline Diabetic

 You have a family history of diabetes

-The medical facts everyone should know include your family’s health history.
+Among the medical facts you should know is your family’s health history.
 “There can be a genetic cause for the development of type 2 diabetes due to certain gene mutations,” Dr. Adimoolam says.
 “Some people may have a genetic predisposition to developing type 2 diabetes due to presence of certain genes than have been passed down from one generation to the next.”
-One European study found that a family history of diabetes increased the risk for prediabetes by 26 percent.
-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) says that most people with diabetes have a close family member with the disease as well.
+One study in Diabetologia found that a family history of diabetes increased the risk for prediabetes by 26 percent.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) says that you’re more likely to develop diabetes if you have a family history of the disease.
 In addition, “Some data suggests that the risk of type 2 diabetes is five times higher in those with diabetes on both the maternal and paternal sides of the family,” Dr. Adimoolam says.

 You’re of a certain age